Hardening Kubernetes Deployments

 Posted on Sat 19 April 2025 in Kubernetes Security • Tagged with kubernetes, hardening, pod-security-standards

 Hardening Kubernetes workloads goes beyond RBAC tweaks or image scans.
-This post shares field-tested pod-level guardrails—like non-root containers, dropped Linux capabilities, and read-only filesystems—aligned with the Pod Security Standards (Restricted profile).
+This post shares field-tested pod-level guardrails aligned with the Pod Security Standards (Restricted profile), covering non-root containers, dropped capabilities, read-only filesystems, NetworkPolicies, and ServiceAccount hardening.

 Continue reading